lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 - *"After the trajectory analysis they run partial least-squares discriminant analyses (PLS-DA) with groups defined by beta-cell trajectories (latent class analysis) and defined by glycemic status as outcomes.
-While the primary analysis is well-described and easy to follow, **these additional analyses are described mostly in the online appendix and much harder to interpret for the general reader.
-In my opinion, these do not add substantial information to the paper and the conclusion, and I would move these to the online appendix or drop them from the paper.** I think that the paper needs a major revision however both the dataset and the study questions are adequate and important thus conditional acceptance is reasonable."*
+While the primary analysis is well-described and easy to follow, these additional analyses are described mostly in the online appendix and much harder to interpret for the general reader.
+In my opinion, these do not add substantial information to the paper and the conclusion, and I would move these to the online appendix or drop them from the paper.
+I think that the paper needs a major revision however both the dataset and the study questions are adequate and important thus conditional acceptance is reasonable."*

-    Given that GEE models do not take into account the high dimensionality of the NEFA composition data, we ran the PLS analyses in order to confirm the GEE results when using a multivariate approach.
-Use of the LCMM analysis allowed us to take include the longitudinal data in the PLS analysis.
+    We'd like to thank the reviewer for this suggestion.
+Given that GEE models do not take into account the high dimensionality (i.e. intercorrelation) of the NEFA composition data, we ran the PLS analyses in order to confirm the GEE results when using a multivariate approach.
+Use of the LCMM analysis allowed us to include the longitudinal data in the PLS analysis.
-    However, we agree with the reviewer that these analyses, while interesting in their confirmation of the GEE findings, do not contribute to the overall manuscript.
-In light of this reviewer's comments, we decided to move {{or drop?}} the analyses into the ESM, including the description of the methods and results.
+    However, we agree with the reviewer that these analyses, while interesting in their confirmation of the GEE findings, do not contribute substantially to the overall manuscript.
+In light of this reviewer's comments, we decided to drop these analyses from the paper to keep the overall message of the manuscript clearer and more focused.

 1. *"Title of the paper: it is a statement of the results.
 I would prefer to leave it open ended without an interpretation of the results, as with different levels of adjustments the results and conclusion will change substantially.
 See also comments on the results section."*

-    As suggested, we've made the title results agnostic.
+    As suggested, we've made the title agnostic.

 2. *"Methods in the abstract: a) Please give some information on the cohort
 characteristics: age, sex, high risk of diabetes but no prevalent disease at